hyenasky/hyenasky/README.md

 ## The XR/station Project

-[XR/station](https://xrarch.github.io) is a fully handmade RISC workstation platform, 100% designed and implemented by myself.
-It began in 2018 after I was inspired by old computers like the SGI Indy, SPARCstation 20, and NeXTstation, and has been carried forward by my fascination with computers and a deep desire to learn everything about them.
+[XR/station](https://xrarch.github.io) is a fully handmade computer platform, 100% designed and implemented by myself.
+It began in 2018 after I was inspired by old computers like the SGI Indy, SPARCstation, and NeXTstation, and has been carried forward by my fascination with computers and a deep desire to learn everything about them.

 This project has a pretty ludicrous scope of subprojects.
 These subprojects are roughly divided into an "old" and "new" world, as the software half of the platform design is being completely rewritten.